Check the Income Tax Table for 2024 in the Philippines

 Previously Lower Income Tax Rates to Go Up

 The Corporate Recovery and Tax Incentives for Enterprise (CREATE) Law previously lowered taxpayers’ rates to help individuals and businesses recover from the effects of COVID-19.
-On July 1, 2023, the original rates will return for those certain taxpayers.
+On July 1, 2023, the original rates reverted for those certain taxpayers.

 • Percentage Tax – from 1% back to 3%